How to Know if a Mechanic is Taking Too Long With Car Repairs

 Mechanics will not try to overstretch a time estimate at the risk of losing the customer's business entirely.
 Having set limits expressed beforehand is a pre-emptive way to protect yourself against needless delays.
 A written record of the time and cost in advance will make sure the mechanic holds true to his word.

-For a lot of the smaller repairs and fixes, they should not take more than a few hours is a reasonable time for car repairs.
+For a lot of the smaller repairs and fixes, just a few hours is a reasonable time for car repairs.
 There shouldn't be a problem if the shop tells you to sit-in or come back later in the day.
 Especially in the case of an appointment where you wait, an auto shop will prioritize your car.

-Questions about repair times and delays my become more of an issue in the case of major repairs and damage.
+Questions about repair times and delays may become more of an issue in the case of major repairs and damage.
 There is no legal limit on how long a garage needs to keep a car.
-The garage's general level of activity and workload will be a major factor for the more exhaustive repairs.
+The garage's general level of activity and workload will also affect how long the more exhaustive repairs take.

-Part 3 of 5: Understand that foreseen issues can arise that increase the time a mechanic keeps your car
+Understand that unforeseen issues can arise that increase the time a mechanic keeps your car

 Things aren't always as cut and dried as they first appear in the estimate.
 While mechanic and customer alike should have a reasonably accurate idea of the timeframe, things rarely follow through perfectly according to plan.
 In addition to unforeseen car troubles, the mechanic may become ill, have a family emergency, or otherwise be out of commission for a few days.